 2016 Google Imagery was the primary structure identification/validation source for this project.
 Where Google 2016 data was not available, such as in the western part of the state, other sources were used, including Google imagery from 2015 or 2014.
 Imagery sources are listed in Table 1:

 |DIGITALGLOBE 2016 WORLDVIEW ORTHO||3|

 The SOURCEDATE field in the structure polygon attributes indicates the vintage of the imagery source used to visually validate and confirm the existence of a building.
 It is recorded in YYYYMMDD format.
 If the month and/or day of a given imagery source’s vintage is unknown, they are replaced with values of “00” respectively.
 I.E. if it is only known that the imagery used for a given building’s identification was acquired in 2016, the SOURCEDATE field will contain a value of “20160000”.

 In August 2019 MassGIS replaced the original Rolta-produced Boston structure polygons with those obtained from the City of Boston in March 2019.
 The city's data are more current and slightly more precise.
 MassGIS also added a few large structures built recently that were not in the Boston data.

 In July 2021 MassGIS completed an update using 2019 imagery, using methodology similar to the 2016 update.
+In September 2022, MassGIS completed the statewide update based on 2021 imagery.
 Future updates will use newer aerial imagery.